SEJUNGJENN-C/SpotifyPlaylist/README.md

 # SpotifyPlaylist

 ### 🎹What is the 'recipe' for winning tracks?🤔
-We sometimes wonder what makes a track successful these days? \n With this question in mind, I gathered various information and audio features – danceability, speechiness or liveness – of the top tracks in the last 5 years.
+We sometimes wonder what makes a track successful these days?
+With this question in mind, I gathered various information and audio features – danceability, speechiness or liveness – of the top tracks in the last 5 years.

 #### Audio Features: